andySigler/nodela/README.md

 #nodela
-##Browser Interface for the Roland-MODELA
+##Browser Interface for the Roland-Modela

-A browser-based interface for quickly sending PCB designs in Eagle to the Roland-MODELA milling machine.
-This software is a fast approach to milling pre-designed toolpaths from an Eagle .brd file.
+Nodela was developed for PCB fabrication using the Roland-Modela.
+It is a browser-based interface for quickly sending PCB designs and toolpaths from an Eagle .brd file to the milling machine.

-This version requires being run on a Window's PC, with the Roland-MODELA drivers already installed.
-Using the MODELA without any drivers requires further research.
+This version must be run on a Window's PC, with the Roland-Modela drivers already installed.
+Using the Modela without any drivers requires further research.
 Please contact me if you have any helpful information on this.

 ###Install